Serampore College: Twentieth century

 Between 1916 and 1927, sixty-nine further students earned their Bachelor of Divinity degrees through Serampore College.

 During the centenary year of the college, in 1918, the Bengal Legislative Council passed the Serampore College Act (1918 Act, i, 1918 Act, ii, 1918 Act, iii, 1918 Act, iv) for the purpose of enlarging the college council and forming a new interdenominational senate that would confer theological degrees for all Christian denominations in India.
 By 1960 twenty other Indian colleges and seminaries affiliated themselves with Serampore.

-The name of the college and its founders are honoured today more widely than just within Christian circles – the Carey Library at Serampore houses 16,000 rare books and is used by scholars from across the world.
+The name of the college and its founders are honoured today more widely than just within Christian circles – the Carey Library at Serampore houses 16,000 rare volumes and is used by scholars from across the world.